40th INSEAD Venture Competition

 The INSEAD Venture Competition is a bi-yearly competition that represents a natural and exciting step in the INSEAD entrepreneurial students venture’s development, allowing them to pitch their venture concept and planning.
 Whether they become winners of prizes, go on to implement their ideas or simply take advantage in the learning, the competition represents a valuable initiative for entrepreneurs to build on their ideas and take their ventures forward.

-The prize purse from our generous supporters comprise:
+The prize purse from our generous supporters are:

 - €35,000 for the winner of the IVC